fhircast/sandbox.js/README.md

 ![twoBrowserSessions](/images/twoBrowserSessions.png)

+## Request context from the hub
+To retrieve context after start-up, perform a GET request on the hub's notification endpoint with the session id in the query string by clicking on the "context" label.
+If the hub has not received a notification for this session-id yet, it will return an empty response with code status sucess 200.

 ## <img src="/images/SMARTlogo.svg" width="30"> SMART on FHIR launch
-One topic for FHIRcast is how to get the latest context when starting up.
-The [SMART on FHIR](https://dev.smarthealthit.org/) launch scenario offers a built-in method.
+Another way to get context on start-up is to use the [SMART on FHIR](https://dev.smarthealthit.org/) launch scenario.
 Test the online [SMART App launcher](https://launch.smarthealthit.org/index.html?auth_error=&fhir_version_1=r2&fhir_version_2=r2&iss=&launch_ehr=1&launch_url=https%3A%2F%2Freporting-fhircast.azurewebsites.net%2F&patient=smart-4444001&prov_skip_auth=1&prov_skip_login=1&provider=COREPRACTITIONER1&pt_skip_auth=1&public_key=&sb=&sde=&sim_ehr=1&token_lifetime=15&user_pt=)  with a preselected patient, provider with the 'App Launch URL' set to the online sandbox.js reporting client.
 Click the green 'Launch App!' button in the lower right corner.
 ![SMARTlaunch](/images/SMARTlaunch.png)